 Au pairs from the EEA countries do not need a work permit or visa to work in Ireland.
 They only have to register with the Irish police when they arrive.

-The Swiss government has a limited quota for au pairs permits.
-Limitations are placed on the numbers of individuals from specific countries who may come to Switzerland.
-That means they accept only a fixed amount of application based on au-pair’s country of origin.
+The Swiss government has a limited quota for Au pairs permits.
+That means they accept only a fixed amount of applications based on the Au pair’s country of origin.
+Limitations are placed on the number of individuals from specific countries who may come to Switzerland.

-To become an au pair in Norway it is necessary for everyone to apply for a work permit at the Norwegian embassy of their home country before going to Norway.
+To become an Au pair in Norway, everyone must apply for a work permit at the Norwegian embassy of their home country before going to Norway.

-The au pair is only allowed to enter Norway if he or she holds a valid work permit.
-Before you apply for the permit you must have a job offer in Norway, for this, you need an “Offer of Employment” contract signed by the host family as proof of the job offer.
+The au pair is only allowed to enter Norway if they hold a valid work permit.
+Before applying for the permit, you must have a job offer in Norway.
+For this, you need an “Offer of Employment” contract signed by the host family as proof of the job offer.

 You can obtain application forms from the Norwegian embassy or consulate in your home country.
 Be aware that, on average, the application takes 3-6 months.

-Au pair from countries like there Australia, New Zealand, Canada, Japan, and Monaco falls into Scheme “Tier 5”, there they only need to prove enough savings – at least 1 890 GBP.
+Au pairs from countries like Australia, New Zealand, Canada, Japan, and Monaco fall into Scheme “Tier 5” where they only need to prove enough savings – at least 1,890 GBP.

-Moreover, the visa application has to be submitted up to 3 months after receiving the sponsorship certificate.
+Moreover, the visa application must be submitted up to 3 months after receiving the sponsorship certificate.

 Au pairs from EU/EEA countries and Switzerland do not need a visa or a residence permit to work in Austria.
 Applicants from other countries need to apply for a “special paid work” (Aufenthaltsbewilligung – Sonderfälle unselbstständiger Erwerbstätigkeit) residence permit to become an au pair in Austria.

-According to Official Regulations, the au pair program in the Netherlands only available through designated Au Pair agencies.
-As an EU, EEA citizen you don’t need a visa, the only requirement is to be between 18-31 years old.
+According to the official regulations, the Au pair program in the Netherlands is only available through designated Au Pair agencies.
+As an EU/EEA citizen, you don’t need a visa.
+The only requirement is to be between 18-31 years old.

-Applicants from Non-European Union countries have to apply for a visa.
-Approved Au Pair agency will be in charge of informing you about the specific requirements according to your nationality.
+Applicants from non-European Union countries have to apply for a visa.
+The approved Au Pair agency will inform you about the specific requirements according to your nationality.

 Additionally, you will need to make an appointment at the embassy of the Netherlands in your home country to find out the specific requirements and finally apply for a visa.

-EU/EEA citizens do not need residence permits for staying in Sweden for more than three months.
-If you are a citizen aged 18-30 of a country, who is not a member of the EU/EEA and wish to work in Sweden you must have a work permit sticker attached to your passport before entering the country.
-The average processing time for an au pair Visa is 2-3 months.
+EU/EEA citizens do not need residence permits to stay in Sweden for more than three months.
+If you are a citizen aged 18-30 of a country, who isn’t a member of the EU/EEA and wish to work in Sweden, you must have a work permit sticker attached to your passport before entering the country.
+The average processing time for an Au pair visa is 2-3 months.

-If you hold a passport from a country that is a member of the EU/EEA, you are able to work without restriction.
-If you a national of a Non-EU/EEA country, you must obtain a work visa or permit in order to work in France.
-This will allow you to work in France for one year.
+If you hold a passport from a member of the EU/EEA states, you can work without restriction.
+If you are a national of a non-EU/EEA country, you must obtain a work visa or permit in order to work in France.
+This permit will allow you to work in France for one year.

-France currently has working holiday agreements with Canada, New Zealand and Australia.
-Participants from these countries could work as au pair without a permit and fund their travels.
+France currently has working holiday agreements with Canada, New Zealand, and Australia.
+Participants from these countries could work as Au pairs without a permit and fund their travels.

 Au pairs from the EU/EEA do not need a work permit to enter Italy on this program.
-However, future au pairs from Non-EU counties are required to obtain a long-stay visa.
+However, future au pairs from non-EU counties must obtain a long-stay visa.

-For citizens of EU/EEA countries or the Nordic countries, it is not necessary to apply for a residence permit to stay as an au pair in Finland.
+For citizens of EU/EEA countries or the Nordic countries, it’s not necessary to apply for a residence permit to stay as an au pair in Finland.
 However, they need to register their right to reside in the country.

-EU/EEA citizens do not need a visa to become an au pair in Spain.
-If they want to stay longer than 3 months they are required to announce this to the Foreign Nationals Authority and apply for:
+EU/EEA citizens do not need a visa to become an Au pair in Spain.
+If they want to stay longer than three months, they are required to announce this to the Foreign Nationals Authority and apply for:

 - NIE number (Número de identidad de extranjero) if you are staying for longer than 3 months.
 This is a personal number issued for tax purposes

-- Registration Certificate as an EU resident (Certificado de Registro como Residente Comunitario) if you are staying for longer than 3 months.
+- Registration Certificate as an EU resident (Certificado de Registro como Residente Comunitario) if you stay for longer than three months.

-- Student visa – you need to be enrolled in a Spanish Language course before you arrive in Spain (the host family can enroll you) and attend at least 20 hours per week.
+- Student visa – you need to be enrolled in a Spanish Language course before arriving in Spain (the host family can register you) and attend at least 20 hours per week.

 - Non-profitable temporary residence permit (Autorizacion inicial de residencia temporal no lucrativa) – This permit allows you to travel to Spain.
 You have to prove that you can afford your stay and that you have health insurance that covers you during your stay.

-Nationalities like Japan, Argentine, New Zeland can take part in the Au Pair program through the Working Holiday agreement.
+Nationalities like Japan, Argentine, and New Zealand can participate in the Au Pair program through the Working Holiday agreement.

-Non-EU/EEA participants obligated to have a visa, they need to make an application through the German Consulate in their home country.
-A certificate A2 level of German language from Goethe-Institute or a similar institution is required.
+Non-EU/EEA participants are obligated to have a visa.
+Hence, they need to apply through the German Consulate in their home country.
+A certificate A2 level of German language from Goethe Institute or a similar institution is required.